Steve McQueen as Thomas Crown, millionaire playboy and heist mastermind

 Most of this information was in the April 2005 issue of Kit Car Builder Magazine as well as McQueen Online, a great site dedicated to the actor.
 McQueen did all of is own stunts, reporting that “it’s very light” as he drove the thousand-pound vehicle all around the beach.
 Faye bravely sat beside the daredevil actor.
 After the film’s completion, McQueen bought the dune buggy and sold it to a Manx dealer, who in turn sold it to its current owner in Hawaii.

 When not racing around the beach on his dune buggy, Crown relaxes with Vicki, drinking beer or red wine, depending on the time of day.
 The wine, which they enjoy in tin cups, is almost certainly unidentifiable but the gold-labelled beer bottles, seen in above photos, may yield some identification.
 Any idea what they might be?

 How to Get the Look

-- Light orange lightweight long-sleeve button-down shirt with button-flapped chest pockets
+- Light orange lightweight cotton long-sleeve shirt with button-flapped chest pockets

 - Cream bulky fisherman’s sweater with a large crew neck and ribbed cuffs

-- Black leather motorcycle jacket with a zip front, buttons, and large snap-fastened collars
+- Black leather motorcycle jacket with a zip front, buttons, and large snap-fastened collar

 - Light blue wash denim jeans